joey0293/AniWorld-Downloader/README.md

 ## Legal Disclaimer

-AniWorld Downloader is a client-side tool that helps you access content hosted by third-party websites.
-It does not host, upload, store, or distribute any media itself.
+AniWorld Downloader is a **client-side** tool that enables access to content hosted on third-party websites.
+It **does not host, upload, store, or distribute any media itself**.

-AniWorld Downloader is not intended to promote piracy or copyright infringement.
-You are solely responsible for how you use the software and for ensuring that your use complies with applicable laws and the terms of the websites you access.
+This software is **not intended to promote piracy or copyright infringement**.
+You are solely responsible for how you use AniWorld Downloader and for ensuring that your use **complies with applicable laws** and the **terms of service of the websites you access**.

+The developer provides this project **"as is"** and is **not responsible for**:

+- Third-party content
+- External links
-The developer provides this project “as is” and is not responsible for third-party content, external links, or the availability, accuracy, legality, or reliability of any third-party service.
+- The availability, accuracy, legality, or reliability of any third-party service

-If you have concerns about specific content, please contact the relevant website owner, administrator, or hosting provider.
+If you have concerns about specific content, **contact the relevant website owner, administrator, or hosting provider**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>